1977 U.S. license plate

 bordered by Arkansas, Texas, New Mexico, Colorado, Kansas, and Missouri

 Oklahoma was one of only four states in 1977 still issuing new plates every year.
 The slogan Oklahoma is OK was first used in 1967; it seems rather lame today.
-The prefix letters "CG" indicate the plate was issued to someone living in Craig County.
+The prefix letters "PE" indicate the plate was issued to someone living in Pottawatomie County.

 Texas